3133Computing/noonlight-hass/README.md

 [Noonlight](https://noonlight.com) connects your smart home to local emergency services to help keep you safe in case of a break-in, fire, or medical emergency.

-### Noonlight service is currently only available in the United States
+### Noonlight service is currently only available in the United States & Canada

 ## How it Works